makovstanislav/blog/posts/2022-05-16-what-happens-during-launching.md

 Source code is stored in .scala files.
 Now we also have .class files.
 They are regular Java class files containing Java bytecode to be executed by the Java Virtual Machine (JVM).
 By default, scalac generates the class files into the current working directory.

-Currently, there is the program bytecode stored in .class files in a separate folder and understandable to the machine.
+Currently, the program bytecode is stored in .class files in a separate folder and understandable to the machine.

 ## Step 2: Running